 Under the Reform of Vocational Education, all New Zealand’s 16 Institutes of Technology and Polytechnics (ITPs) will be merged into a single entity called the New Zealand Institute of Skills and Technology.

 The Government believes this reform is the best way forward for both the Vocational Education sector, and businesses and industry.

-Minister of Education Chris Hipkins said in the foreword of the Reform of Vocational Education consultation discussion document that the country’s ITPs are going broke while we’re facing critical skill shortages.
+Minister Hipkins said in the foreword of the Reform of Vocational Education consultation discussion document that the country’s ITPs are going broke while we’re facing critical skill shortages.
 There is some truth in this, but it does not extend to every ITP in New Zealand.
 His comments are, in no way, reflective of SIT.